Our global financial services and regulation practice is structured around its core regulatory strengths – governance, conduct and markets.

 We can draw on our diverse experience and clear understanding of the laws and regulations that shape the operating environment to help a broad range of clients navigate the ever-changing governance landscape.
 We advise our clients on a wide range of areas, including governance and accountability regimes, regulatory orders, whistleblowing, enforcement, internal investigations, risk systems and controls, and operational resilience, and have extensive experience representing boards and senior management on strategic, complex and sensitive matters.

 This resource hub has been designed to help you manage and respond to this evolving area, with a range of updates, training, videos and other insights from our team of lawyers and risk consultants.

-Directors' duties for regulated firms
+Russian sanctions: Governance considerations for regulated firms